 |Prime Minister Winston Churchill helps to build a pillbox at Canford Cliffs, Poole, England, during a visit to Southern Command on 17 July 1940.|

 In North Africa, the RAF bombs Tobruk harbor, El Gubbi, Libya, and Assab and Agordat, Eritrea.

 At Malta, the Admiralty considers using a fast ship of the Glen Line to supply the island.
-The RAF also assigns 3 Wellington bombers to the island, which Governor Dobbie does not find a particularly good idea.
+The RAF also assigns 3 Wellington bombers to the island, though Governor Dobbie does not find this to be a particularly good idea.
 He tells Whitehall that unless better defenses can be sent to the island, a bomber force would just be a liability.

 Anglo/Japanese Relations: The British accede to Japanese pressure and agree to close the Burma Road route into China over the Himalayas.
 Supposedly, this is just for three months while the British government "focuses on other things."
 The Japanese believe, with some justification, that the road is being used to supply Chiang Kai-shek with military supplies.
 Massed Japanese troops on the Hong Kong border, threatening to invade the British colony, amplify their concerns.

 British MPs are unimpressed by the decision, which they feel is cowardly, and yell at the government.
 The Japanese try to make it look as if they also gave up something by "promising" to seek peace with China.
 Now that the Japanese have closed the supply routes to Chiang both through French Indochina and over the Burma Road, the Chinese Nationalists are isolated.

 Soviet/Baltic State Relations: Antanas Merkys, who has been acting as President of Lithuania, is deported to Saratov in Siberia.

 There are "spontaneous" worker demonstrations throughout the area "demanding" that the formerly independent nations become Soviet republics.